NathanBaulch/EnphaseOpenAPI/go/enlighten/docs/DefaultApi.md

 func main() {
     userId := "4d6a51330a" // string |
     systemId := int32(66) // int32 |
     startDate := time.Now() // string | Start date for reporting period.
 The reporting period ends on the previous day of the next month; for example, a `start_date` of 2011-07-20 returns data through 2011-06-19.
-When the start date is the first of a calendar month, the end end date is the last day of that month. (optional)
+When the start date is the first of a calendar month, the end end date is the last day of that month.

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)